zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[missing-semester / missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 ## Unknown

+* 【2025-04-08】[NeverSinkDev / NeverSink-Filter-for-PoE2](https://github.com/NeverSinkDev/NeverSink-Filter-for-PoE2) - This is a lootfilter for the game "Path of Exile 2".
+It adds colors, sounds, map icons, beams to highlight remarkable gear and inform the user
 * 【2025-04-03】[SLAM-Handbook-contributors / slam-handbook-public-release](https://github.com/SLAM-Handbook-contributors/slam-handbook-public-release) - Release repo for our SLAM Handbook
 * 【2025-04-03】[wong2 / awesome-mcp-servers](https://github.com/wong2/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers
 * 【2025-03-25】[caido / caido](https://github.com/caido/caido) - 🚀 Caido releases, wiki and roadmap